integr8ly/integreatly-operator/test-cases/tests/backup-restore/j07a-verify-cluster-sso-backup-and-restore.md

 ```

 ```
-# password and host retrieved from rhssouser-postgres-rhmi secret in redhat-rhmi-operator, psql will prompt for password
+# password and host retrieved from rhsso-postgres-rhmi secret in redhat-rhmi-operator, psql will prompt for password
-psql --host=<db_host> --port=5432 --username=postgres --password --dbname=postgres
+psql --host=<<db host> --port=5432 --username=postgresuser --password --dbname=rhsso-postgres-rhmi
-select * from client;
+$ select * from client;
-select * from realm;
+$ select * from realm;
 ```

 Once verified.
 Delete the throwaway Postgres